lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ## Finding an area to build

-You can build just about anywhere on the map (besides around [monuments](http://rust.wikia.com/wiki/Category:Monuments) and [caves](http://rust.wikia.com/wiki/Cave)) but some areas are usually quieter than others.
+You can build just about anywhere on the map (besides around [monuments](http://rust.wikia.com/wiki/Category:Monuments) and [caves](http://rust.wikia.com/wiki/Cave)) but some areas are generally quieter than others.
 Most monuments draw a crowd and you'll get picked off while trying to make your start.

 A good strategy is to quickly bang a tree after you've spawned and craft some paper and then a map.
 Run away from the beach so you don't get harassed by other nakeds and head inland away from monuments.